researchaccelerator-hub/princeton-smart/README.md

 - [AWS](https://aws.amazon.com/)
 - [Android Studio](https://developer.android.com/studio)
 - [Firebase](https://firebase.google.com/)
 - A sentiment dictionary/Lexicon file.
-We recommend the NRC Word-Emotion Association Lexicon created by Dr. Saif M. Mohammad and Dr. Peter Turney at the National Research Council Canada ([download link](https://www.saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm))
+We recommend using the 'valence' variable of the NRC Valence, Arousal, and Dominance Lexicon created by Dr. Saif M. Mohammad and Dr. Peter Turney at the National Research Council Canada ([download link](https://saifmohammad.com/WebDocs/Lexicons/NRC-VAD-Lexicon.zip))

 ## Overview of App Technical Capacities
 The contents of this repository enable you (a researcher) to create an Android application.
 The Android application is designed to efficiently, continuously, & passively take screenshots of the smartphone device it is installed on, every 3 seconds until manually interrupted, and also perform Optical Character Recognition (OCR) to extract text from the captured images.
 Additionally, the app collects a variety of data related to the smartphone device and the apps running on it (listed below):